 - The 2007 AASM practice parameters for the treatment of narcolepsy and other hypersomnias of central origin (Morgenthaler et al 2007a) recommend pharmacologic therapy based on the diagnosis and targeted symptoms.
 Most of the agents used to treat EDS have little effect on cataplexy or other REM sleep associated symptoms, while most antidepressants and anticataplectics have little effect on alertness; however, some medications act on both symptoms.
 Co-administration of 2 or more drug classes may be required in some patients to adequately address their symptoms.
 Scheduled naps may be beneficial, but seldom suffice as primary therapy for narcolepsy.
-The guidelines state that modafinil is effective for treatment of EDS due to narcolepsy and sodium oxybate is effective for treatment of cataplexy, EDS, and disrupted sleep due to narcolepsy.
+The guidelines state that modafinil is effective for treatment of EDS due to narcolepsy, and sodium oxybate is effective for treatment of cataplexy, EDS, and disrupted sleep due to narcolepsy.
 Sodium oxybate may be effective for treatment of hypnagogic hallucinations and sleep paralysis.
 Amphetamine, methamphetamine, dextroamphetamine, and methylphenidate are effective for treatment of EDS due to narcolepsy.
 Antidepressants (tricyclics, selective serotonin reuptake inhibitors [SSRIs], venlafaxine) may be effective for treatment of cataplexy.
 Tricyclics, SSRIs, and venlafaxine may be effective treatment for sleep paralysis and hypnagogic hallucinations. - The European Academy of Neurology (EAN) 2011 guidelines on management of narcolepsy in adults (Billiard et al 2011) recommend modafinil as the first-line treatment for EDS associated with narcolepsy when EDS is the most disturbing symptom.
 Sodium oxybate is recommended when EDS, cataplexy, and poor sleep coexist.
 The guideline notes that the combination of modafinil and sodium oxybate may be more effective than sodium oxybate alone.
-Methylphenidate may be an option if the response to modafinil is inadequate; sodium oxybate is not recommended.
+Methylphenidate may be an option if the response to modafinil is inadequate and when sodium oxybate is not recommended.
 Naps are best scheduled on a patient-by-patient basis. - While armodafinil has been shown in clinical studies to be effective for EDS in narcolepsy, its specific place in therapy is not discussed in the current guidelines.
+OSA: - The 2006 AASM practice parameters for the medical therapy of OSA (Morgenthaler et al 2006) provide recommendations for patients with OSA who do not adapt well to or respond to initial therapy with continuous positive airway pressure (CPAP), oral appliances, or surgical modification.
+Dietary weight loss in obese individuals may be beneficial and should be combined with a primary treatment for OSA.
+Modafinil is recommended for the treatment of residual EDS in OSA patients who have sleepiness despite effective PAP treatment and who are lacking any other identifiable cause for their sleepiness.